For many businesses, having commercial property is essential. So, it should go without saying, protecting that property, is equally essential.

 The system allows you to grant different access to key holders, using a single key.
-The keys can not be copied without your permission, ensuing you don’t end up with old staff members having access to your property.
+The keys can not be copied without your permission, ensuring you don’t end up with old staff members having access to your property.
 This system allows your business to grow and grant access to different areas of your property (such as access to admin/safe areas) to only your senior staff members.

 Fire safety is hugely important for any commercial property.
 Every business premises needs to be fitted with functioning smoke alarms, to provide early warning to any fire dangers.
 Smoke alarms should be tested once a month and batteries should be replaced every year.

 It is also recommended to have accessible fire exists, in the event of a fire.
-You may want to consider installing firesafe window screens, which can be pushed out, in the event of a fire.
+You may want to consider installing fire-safe window screens, which can be pushed out, in the event of a fire.

-Monitored security alarms are an absolute game changer, when it comes to protecting your commercial property from intruders.
+Monitored security alarms are an absolute game-changer when it comes to protecting your commercial property from intruders.
 Your security alarms should be monitored 24/7, to ensure someone will respond as soon as an alarm is triggered.

 Your alarms system should also have a manual activation function, which your staff are trained in using, so it can be activated in the event of a burglary or other emergency.
 Alarms should always be activated after hours and tested regularly.
-Make sure you also have some clear signage, alerting any would be intruders, that you have a monitored alarm system.
+Make sure you also have some clear signage, alerting any would-be intruders, that you have a monitored alarm system.

 Visually, CCTV systems act as an excellent deterrent for would-be intruders.
 Along with deterring criminals, they also help gather evidence of criminal activity, should it occur.
 CCTV should be recorded and stored for at least a few weeks at a time, allowing you to review footage, should you uncover a crime a few days after it has occurred.

-There are a range of other electronic security measures which may be appropriate for your commercial premises, including biometrics locks, motion detectors, intercoms and peephole viewers.
+There is a range of other electronic security measures which may be appropriate for your commercial premises, including biometrics locks, motion detectors, intercoms and peephole viewers.
 We highly recommend you contact us for a security audit of your business, so we can provide tailored recommendations.

 Security Guards are another effective commercial security solution, to protect your business premises.
 Some business owners claim they are the most effective way to deter robberies and other crimes from occurring on your property.

 Security guards will prevent theft, vandalism and assaults on patrons and staff, which increases peoples’ sense of security.
-This is valuable of you have a business frequented by a lot of people, such as a hospitality venue.
+This is valuable if you have a business frequented by a lot of people, such as a hospitality venue.